stridecolossus/JOVE/docs/blog/part-3-cube/descriptor-sets.md

 }
 ```

-Where _count_ is the size of the resource (i.e. which can be an array) and _stages_ specifies where the resource is used in the pipeline.
+Where _count_ is the size of the resource (which can be an array) and _stages_ specifies where the resource is used in the pipeline.

-We implement a convenience builder for the binding and add a populate method for the binding descriptor which is used below:
+We implement a convenience builder for the binding and add a populate method for the binding descriptor (used below):

 ```java
 private void populate(VkDescriptorSetLayoutBinding info) {